silveristhegoat/silveristhegoat.github.io/Emotsioonide tuvastamine/README.md

 # Emotion Detector Web App

-NOTE: You must launch this app with localhost in order for it to work properly.

 This project is a browser-based emotion detection app that uses your camera feed to detect:

 - Joy